Vaccine Supply availability 30/1/2024

-Leptospirosis is a zoonotic bacteria (ie spreads between animals and humans)
+Some facts: Leptospirosis is a bacteria that spreads from animals to humans.

-The bacteria is most likely to occur in persistently wet areas where rats are common.
+The bacteria persists in wet areas where rats live.

 Dogs get infected though contact with infected rats or their urine.

-Dogs who frequent and/or chase rats in alleyways, behind restaurants, etc, are at some risk.
-Big, well maintained parks and open spaces and public footpaths are low risk, as is your home and garden (unless you have very wet soil and rat habitat).
+Dogs who share territory with rats (laneways, behind restaurants, in your garden, etc), are at risk.
+Big, well maintained parks and open spaces and public footpaths are lower risk.

 The vaccine is safe to use in healthy dogs.